|Written by Paul D. Race for Family Garden Trains(tm) and Garden Train Store(tm)|

 The catalog pages that you will probably find most helpful when you are first starting out are:

 A Note about Pricing and Availability - Although I try to keep an eye on things and to recommend products that are reasonably available, the model train market fluctuates, especially in December, and any product in our buyer's guides may change price or become unavailable without prior notice.
 If you "click through" to see details on a product, and nothing happens at all, or you are routed to a supplier's home page, please let me know and I will remove the product from the online catalog until I can find a replacement or another supplier.
 For more detailed information about why products seem to come and go and why I have stopped listing prices for most products, please see my article "About Pricing and Availability."

 Questions about Orders or Returns - Technically, we don't sell the trains in our buyers' guides.
-We only review and occasionally accept advertising for products and suppliers we believe in.
-We I can usually answer questions about the quality or size of the product, but we can't answer questions about orders or returns.
+We review products we like and, when possible, provide links to vendors we trust.
+We can usually answer questions about the quality or size of the product, but we can't answer questions about orders or returns.
 If you have questions about an order you placed with one of our recommended suppliers, please check the links below:

 For more information, please contact us